 Check the Road Conditions

 The Ring Road, also known as Þjóðvegur 1 and Route 1, is an 828-mile road that runs around the circumference of the island.
 So if wanted to, you could drive around the entire island in just 16 hours.
 But because there are so many amazing sites along the way, most people prefer to take 10 to 14 days.
 On our trip, we spent 2 weeks driving Iceland’s Ring Road.

-The Ring Road is a paved highway that is generally just one lane going each direction with no middle barrier.
+The Ring Road is a paved highway that is generally just one lane going in each direction with no middle barrier.
 You’ll often find that the side of the highway has a slight hill that leads down to grassy farmland, meaning that you don’t have a lot of room to move over when passing large vehicles.
 The standard speed limit is 90 kilometers/hour outside of cities and 50 kilometers/hour in the towns.
 And you’ll need to stay away from the “F” roads unless you have 4-wheel drive.

 However, the Ring Road can be quite dangerous to drive during the winter months due to snow, ice, and extreme winds.
 Many roads in Iceland are actually closed during the winter.
 There are tour operators that have well-equipped vehicles if you’d like to visit in the winter but would prefer not to drive.
 You can get up-to-date information on road closures by visiting http://www.road.is/.

 Determine Your Trip Duration

 Are you visiting Iceland as a long layover?
 Or as your primary vacation destination?
 Two weeks in Iceland should give you plenty of time to explore all of the top sites around the island.
 And 3-4 days should give you enough time to enjoy the highlights of southern Iceland.
-And if you only have one day, it’s possible to do the Golden Circle route which includes 3 popular tourists sites.
+And if you only have one day, it’s possible to do the Golden Circle route which includes three popular tourist sites.